GeBon22/GeBon22/README.md

-# Georg - Web Developer 🌍
+# Hi I am Georg 🌍

 Passionate about creating modern, scalable web applications.
 I specialize in both frontend and backend technologies, focusing on clean code and performance.
 Based in Germany, I'm always eager to connect and collaborate on exciting projects.